 12.00-13.30 Session 2

-• Lessons we learned (Estonia) – Rain Ottis, Tallinn University of Technology
+• Lessons we learned (Estonia) – Rain Ottis, Associate Professor at Tallinn University of Technology

-• eIDAS perspective of the ROCA vulnerability – Marnix Dekker, ENISA
+• eIDAS perspective of the ROCA vulnerability – Security Expert and Information Security Officer, Marnix Dekker, ENISA

-• The lessons we learned (global) – Liisa Past, Information System Authority, analyst
+• Lessons we learned (global view) – Liisa Past, Chief research officer, Information System Authority

 16.30-17.30 Goodbye coffee and networking